Rahi-Ghetia/AcademixPro/README.md

 1. Open your browser and navigate to `http://localhost:3000` to access the frontend.
 2. Use `http://localhost:8000` for backend API endpoints.
+3. For Student Login Use Username : 0 | Password : Student
+4. For Faculty Login Use Username : Faculty | Password : Faculty
+5. For Admin Login Use Username : Academix | Password : Academix

 **AcademixPro** aims to simplify academic management, providing a seamless experience for students, faculty, and administrators.
 By integrating various functionalities into a single platform, it enhances efficiency, communication, and overall academic performance.